Home - Diet - Vegetarian and Vegan - Roasted Tomato Panzanella Salad

 • Preheat the oven to 400F (205C).

-• Slice the bread into 1-inch cubes (they don't have to be perfect).
+• Slice 3-4 ½-inch thick slices sourdough bread into 1-inch cubes (they don't have to be perfect).
 If you're feeling rustic, tear the bread into irregular bite-size pieces instead of slicing it.
 You should have about 5 heaping cups.

 • Put the sliced peppers and tomatoes on a second rimmed sheet pan.
 Drizzle on 1-2 tablespoons of the olive oil and sprinkle with a large pinch of salt, then gently shake the pan to coat.
 Bake alongside the bread for 15 minutes.

 • Transfer the toasted bread to an oversized bowl.
 Scrape in the roasted tomatoes and peppers, along with all the tomato juices that collected in the pan.
-Add the red onion and cucumbers and toss a few times to incorporate.
+Add ¼ cup thinly sliced red onion and 2 sliced baby (Persian) cucumbers and toss a few times to incorporate.
 Pour the dressing over the salad and toss everything together until evenly coated.

 • Tear the mozzarella into pieces.
-Scatter the cheese over the salad along with the herbs.
-Serve and enjoy!
+Scatter the cheeses over the salad along with the herbs.

 Karen’s Notes and Tips